| || |

 Annex to Code of Conduct

-that the primary responsibility for discipline lies with Clubs and Team Captains.
+primary responsibility for discipline lies with Clubs and Team Captains.
+The League

-are expected to address incidents promptly and take appropriate action.
-If they
+to address incidents promptly and take appropriate action.
+If they do not they

-places a duty on Clubs to take immediate action when notified of a disciplinary
+on Clubs to take immediate action when notified of a disciplinary complaint.
+Such

-complaint.
-Such action will be taken into account by the League Disciplinary Committee
+action will be taken into account by the League Disciplinary Committee and may

-and may be accepted as appropriate.
-Alternatively, the Complaint may be referred
+be accepted as appropriate.
+Alternatively, the Complaint may be referred to a

 In all cases the following guidelines will be followed